 As backfill progresses, place the select material in radial lifts at approximately 75% of the rise of the structure.
-See Figure 5 below.
+See Figure 11 below.

-Figure 5.
+Figure 11.
 Backfill Detail

-When the fill on both sides approaches the crown of the structure (see the Recommended Backfilling Practice in Figure 2), the same techniques of spreading shallow layers and compacting thoroughly must be followed as the fill covers the structure.
+When the fill on both sides approaches the crown of the structure (see the Recommended Backfilling Practice in Figure 8), the same techniques of spreading shallow layers and compacting thoroughly must be followed as the fill covers the structure.
 For the initial layers over the structure, light hand or walk-behind compaction equipment is necessary.

-After backfilling to the specified minimum cover, and no changes in the structure's dimensions have been observed, then further filling to grade may continue using procedures applicable to embankment construction.
+After backfilling 2 ft. over the top or to a depth of 1/8th the span, whichever is greater, and no changes outside the allowable tolerances in the structure's dimensions have been observed, then further filling to grade may continue using procedures applicable to embankment construction.
 See information regarding construction loading.